ElMassimo/vite_ruby/README.md

 ## Features ⚡️

-- 🤖 Automatic Entrypoint Detection
+- 🤖 Automatic entrypoint detection
-- ⚡️ Hot Reload
+- ⚡️ Blazing fast hot reload
-- ⚙️ Rake Tasks
+- 🚀 Zero-config deployments
-- 🤝 Integrated with <kbd>assets:precompile</kbd> and friends
+- 🤝 Integrated with <kbd>assets:precompile</kbd>
-- And more! (detects changes, and builds automatically if Vite is not running)
+- [And more!][features]

 ## Documentation 📖

-A documentation website is coming soon!
+Visit the [documentation website][website] to check out the [guides] and searchable [configuration reference].

 ## Installation 💿